KatTheFox/Reynard/README.md

 - Reynard is free and open source.
 No subscriptions, no required voting, and an open GPLv3 license.
 - Reynard is developed by me, in my free time.
 Its features are based on what I, personally need.
 If you have a feature request, open an issue and tag it as such- or feel free to add it yourself and submit a PR.
 - Reynard is not a pre-hosted bot.
 You won't find a discord bot link here- you need to host your own instance somewhere.
 I don't have the money to host a big instance, so if you want to use the bot you'll need to figure out that part yourself.
 - Reynard is not an income stream for me.
 In fact by design there's no way for me to monetize it.
-It is a personal project that will be developed at my own lesiure, so don't expect it to become some massive thing.
+It is a personal project that will be developed at my own lesiure, so don't expect it to be a massive kitchen-sink bot that covers all use cases.
+I also will not make any promises about support, use at your own risk etc.

 ## How do I set this up?